 The choice to not allow public access to this information may be made at any time by submitting a written request to Human Resources.
 New or terminated employees have 14 days after hire or termination to submit a request.
-Otherwise, personal information will be released to the public.
+Otherwise, personal information will be released to the public until a request to withhold the information is submitted.